LayneH/TLDA/README.md

 ---
 ## Setup
-Run `bash setup.sh` in terminal to automatically download the CIFAR-100 dataset and pretrained VGG19 model.
+Run `bash setup.sh` in terminal to automatically download the CIFAR-100 dataset.

 ---